-In 1971, Slattery was a member of the British and Irish lions squad that toured New Zealand, missing out on a start in the third Test due to illness.
-He played for the Barbians in the famous 1973 game against the All Blacks in Cardiff.
-Slattery toured with the Lions again in 1974, playing in all four Tests and captaining the side for two provincial matches.
+In 1971, Slattery was a member of the British and Irish lions squad that toured New Zealand, missing out on a start in the third test due to illness.
+He played for the Barbarians in the famous 1973 game against the All Blacks in Cardiff.
+Slattery toured with the Lions again in 1974, playing in all four tests and captaining the side for two provincial matches.

 He was captain of the most successful Irish touring side ever in 1979 which won seven of the eight matches in Australia, including the two tests in Brisbane and Sydney.
 In addition to the above honours, he was also a member of the Irish Triple Crown winning team in 1982.
 Slattery was inducted into the International Rugby Hall of Fame in 2007.

 To book Fergus Slattery as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.